copolio/mattermost-sentrybot/README.md

 3. Specify custom alert rules with the webhook URL in Sentry 21's alerting settings.

-The proxy server will seamlessly relay these alerts to the designated Mattermost channel.
+Then Sentrybot will seamlessly relay these alerts to the designated Mattermost channel.

 ## [Contributing](#contributing)